 Many new business owners are acutely aware that separating yourself legally from your business is a necessity for liability reasons.
 They know their company's legal structure can help protect their personal property and finances from any liability brought from the business, such as lawsuit, tax debt, or corporate entanglements.

-But few new business owners realize that choosing to use a DBA instead of a corporate registration will also mean their new company's credit will be forever linked to their personal credit.
-In other words, their personal credit will carry the weight of everything the business does, from general expenses to credit applications to legal disputes.
-But it also means they are choosing to carry the weight of their debt on their own personal credit and FICO® score.
+But few new business owners realize that choosing to use a DBA instead of a corporate registration will also mean their new company's credit will be linked to their personal credit.
+In other words, their personal credit will carry the weight of everything the business does, from general expenses to credit applications to legal disputes, and that could weigh heavily on their FICO score.

 Many will argue that having a D&B report will provide some insulation for things like opening new commercial trade line accounts or applying for corporate credit cards, but the D&B scores and ratings oftentimes don't tell the whole story.